tomas19/kalpana_v2/examples/README.md

 **Non interactive**<br>
-This image has all the necessary files and has been set uo to downscale *ADCIRC* simulations with *NC9* mesh on a DEM of North Carolina.
+This image has all the necessary files and has been set up to downscale *ADCIRC* simulations with *NC9* mesh on a DEM of North Carolina.
 It is configured to run automatically.
 1. Pull the Docker image from Docker hub
 'docker pull tacuevas/kalpana_nc:latest'
 2. Create a folder, place the maxele.63.nc and runKalpanaStatic.inp files inside, and 'cd' to it.
 Examples of these two files can be found in [this google drive](https://drive.google.com/drive/folders/1cbQzN4SrLs_rVlz9q8zHCKbFtQpLO5CG?usp=sharing).